PistonDevelopers/Piston-Tutorials/sudoku/chp-02.md

 `BuildFromWindowSettings`.
 All types that implement this trait are accepted.

-Rust has a smart type system that understands how to infer the `W` generic arguments to the build method.
+Rust has a smart type system that understands how to infer the `W` generic argument to the build method.
 Since you are specifying the type of the left side, the type system infers that `W` must be equal to `GlutinWindow`: